mikefarah/yq/pkg/yqlib/doc/With.md

 Use the `with` operator to conveniently make multiple updates to a deeply nested path, or to update array elements relatively to each other.
+The first argument expression sets the root context, and the second expression runs against that root context.

 ## Update and style
 Given a sample.yml file of: